johnnydldev/Data_Structures_Java/README.md

 QueueReverse: return a new queue with its items reversed, from rear to front.
 ```

-**Queue** created with arrays this structure have the following methods to use:
+**Queue** created with arrays this structure has the following methods to use:
 ```

 Constructor: Allow you create a queue of 100 size or custom size specify inner the overload method.